 - E1.31/Artnet/DDP/KiNet- If your FPP device is connected with an Ethernet cable to a controller (or switch that is connected to controllers) that are using E1.31/Artnet, DDP, or KiNet data, then you will need to configure the outputs in this tab.
 DDP is the preferred protocol if you have a controller that supports DDP (e.g. KulpLights.com.
 ESP PixelStick controllers) - Pixel Strings- If you are using a Pi Hat or BeagleBone Cape then you would configure the outputs on this tab.
 There are several capes that you can add to the BeagleBone series SBC to control up to 40 ports.
 FPP will use the attached cape info, if available, to create the correct type of Output page (K8-B in this screenshot) If you have a KulpLights controller, this is where you will configure the ports for it.
-If the type of cape is not identified, you will get a Generic BBB String page. - LED Panels- This is for setting up P10/P5 panels that are connected to either a BB OctoScroller type controller or a Pi Matrix hat type controller.
+If the type of cape is not identified, you will get a Generic BBB String page.
+Note: if you have Pixel Strings enabled on a Pi device, then the onboard audio will be disabled.

-• Other-There are several other output types that are not commonly used but available, such as DMX Pro, LOR, Renard, Pixelnet, GPIO, etc. to name a few.
+- LED Panels- This is for setting up P10/P5 panels that are connected to either a BB OctoScroller type controller or a Pi Matrix hat type controller. - Other-There are several other output types that are not commonly used but available, such as DMX Pro, LOR, Renard, Pixelnet, GPIO, etc. to name a few.